 • Resetting the product to factory default settings.
-See Reset to factory default settings on page 66.
+See .

 PoE class switch

 Use the switch to select the PoE class you want the device to use.
 Select PoE class 3 if you're mounting the camera in an outdoor housing that supports it.